apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Johnson punts on GOP rhetoric, 2020 election outcome**
+**Climbers rescued after three days on mountain in India**

-You can read more about it [here](https://abcnews.go.com/Politics/johnson-punts-gop-rhetoric-2020-election-outcome/story?id\\u003d114530238).
+You can read more about it [here](https://www.bbc.com/news/articles/c93y147z4pdo).

 ## Requirements
 - Python 3.8